wr3nch623/EAGLE-TRT-Driverless/Report.md

 This resource proved useful to help understanding and develop [the bicycle model](https://thomasfermi.github.io/Algorithms-for-Automated-Driving/Control/BicycleModel.html) and also PID for a brief reminder.

+The P and PID controller were tuned by doing some test changing the values inside the definition of the class.

+If there are questions feel free to ask.

 # Encountered problems
 I had some problems regarding raylib on how to design the cycle.
 This caused me to rewrite most of the tasks because first i did not finish the design of the main menu, causing to always having to instantiate the window in every function.
 This worked until i had to integrate the menu creating an headache that lasted a day in order to make it work properly, leading to the state driven menu I have right now.